How to use Trello to efficiently run your business | App of the Week

 Some examples of uses for it are that I use it to organize my week or to organize my 12-month plan.
 I also have a business blueprint board, a social media planning board, a team board.

-So if that sounds really interesting to you, I have a Trello masterclass coming up called How to use Trello to run your business efficiently.
+So if that sounds really interesting to you, I have an affordable Trello Masterclass available.